Canada CPP Post-Retirement Benefit Explained: How Extra CPP Payments Work After 60

 Application Process

 You dont need to apply as a separate CPP Post‑Retirement Benefit 2026 Application.
 In case you are between 60 and 70 years of age, getting a CPP/QPP pension and continue earning income which requires payment of CPP premiums, your PRB will be calculated annually and added to your existing CPP pension automatically.
-Additional payments begin from January 1st of the subsequent year and will include the catch-up payment in April/May.

 As long as you qualify for it, every year in which you pay CPP premiums after you started receiving your retirement pension will earn you another PRB.
 Information from your employers about the contribution to CPP is supplied to Service Canada via CRA.
 This information will be used to determine the amount of PRB for the year.
 No extra registration or application is required.